Family Friendly Itinerary in Japan for 10 Days

 Kaiyukan

-10am – 8pm (can very seasonally)
+10am – 8pm (can vary seasonally)

 Admission ¥2,400 (adults), ¥0 – 1,200 (children)

-Day 8.
-Have a day trip from Osaka
+Day 8: Day trip from Osaka

 From downtown Osaka, there are many destinations for a day trip.
-In this itinerary, we will suggest three of very accessible places you can add to a long trip with your kids.
+In this itinerary, we will suggest three very accessible places you can add to a long trip with your kids.
 The most recommended place is Kobe city because there are lots of spots which are suitable for all family members to enjoy together!
-Another recommendation is Nara with free-roaming deer park and Universal Studio in Osaka!
+Another recommendation is Nara with a free-roaming deer park and Universal Studio in Osaka!

 Option 1.
 Kobe